noah-geerts/yap/backend/README.md

 # Yap Backend

 The initial backend uses TypeScript with Express and WebSockets.
 Tested using jest and ts-jest.
+No DI, no class-based services, just exported functions.
 Ultra simple: not even any package.json scripts.

 ## Quick Start